danloe/Better-Bot/README.md

 ### Installation

-1. Download or clone this repo
+1. Clone or download this repo
 2. Open the `.env` file in the root directory
 3. Replace `YOURTOKEN` with your [Discord Bot Token](https://discord.com/developers/applications):